pycta2045/pycta2045/doc/com.md

     * COM module allows for the retrieval of all logged messages (passed messages + messages waiting in the queue to be popped).

-> For more information, be sure to checkout the DocStrings in the code and the example programs to learn how to use this module
+> For more information, be sure to check out the DocStrings in the code and the example programs to learn how to use this module